The 'SPIRIT' of true 'Offshore' Powerboat Racing

 Start of an early British national offshore powerboat race

 1980's and the 'cats' are on the prowl!

 1989, the UK cruiser class tries to retain affordability, competition and relevance to the industry, public and boating market

 The start of a modern, multi lap inshore 'cat' race at Key West Florida.
 A challenging course that has seen far too many tragedies!

-The enduring - hitherto but now only ostensibly - 'Classic' Cowes-Torquay-Cowes, a true offshore powerboat race but a bizarre, 'out of touch' class structure and a concurrent amateur club 'bash', negates any prospect of it being taken too seriously or gaining a truly professioal motorsport 'image'.
+The enduring - hitherto but now only ostensibly - 'Classic' Cowes-Torquay-Cowes, a true offshore powerboat race - but a bizarre, 'out' of touch' class structure and a concurrent amateur club 'bash', negates any prospect of it being taken seriously by a corporate sponsor or gaining a truly professional motorsport 'image'.

 Perhaps it mirrors current societal trends - but if the sport is to ever gain serious attention, it needs to understand the more informed public and corporate expectations.
 It needs to look to the well financed (European) role models - Formula 1 and the World Endurance Cars (WEC) for inspiration.